jacksonhiIIwaIker/jacksonhiIIwaIker/README.md

 **I DONT** really enjoy socializing with people I barely know unless they ' re one of my friends nor am I good at talking with people in general or good at making friends

-**I BLOCK** freely and I do not unblock / unhide people too often ESPECIALLY WHEN YOU WHISPER MY FRIEND THAT YOU ' RE GOING TO ~~KYS~~ OVER IT ?
+**I BLOCK** freely unleand I do not unblock / unhide people too often ESPECIALLY WHEN YOU WHISPER MY FRIEND THAT YOU ' RE GOING TO ~~KYS~~ OVER IT ?
 I also block / hide over the littlest things so don ' t be suprised when I block you for making me mad

+**DNI (includes basic dni)** , verity fans / lookout3D fans ( unless oomf ) , hh / hb fans ( unless oomf ) , digital circus fans ( unless oomf ) , murder drones fandom , gameoverse as a whole , alienstage fandom ( unless oomf ) , that side of the butchery fandom

 thats all you need to know okay bye . .
 I said BYE FUCK OFF